Carefree Logo

 Elegance, subtlety, and lightness are the main motives of the emblem.
 The Carefree logo is full of femininity.
-Shows that the brand was created specifically for the beautiful half, considering their needs and requirements.
+Shows that the brand was created specifically for the beautiful half, with their needs and requirements in mind.
 Therefore, brand products will always come in handy in a handbag.

 Carefree: Brand overview